-Twitter will now remember your preferred timeline on desktop
+Twitter finally defaults to your preferred timeline on mobile

 Twitter is quickly backpedaling on its default ‘For You’ tab.

 UPDATE 2/7/2023: After rolling out an feature change on desktop to default to the last timeline you used, the update has reached Android and iOS.
 Now, we you close and reopen the app, you’ll be placed on the appropriate timeline (‘For You’ vs ‘Following’).
 The original report for desktop follows below.